Information Technology Act, 2000: Amendments

 A major amendment was made in 2008.
-It introduced Section 66A which penalized sending "offensive messages".
+It introduced Section 66A which penalised sending "offensive messages".
 It also introduced Section 69, which gave authorities the power of "interception or monitoring or decryption of any information through any computer resource".
 Additionally, it introduced provisions addressing pornography, child porn, cyber terrorism and voyeurism.
 The amendment was passed on 22 December 2008 without any debate in Lok Sabha.
 The next day, it was passed by the Rajya Sabha.
 It was signed into law by the then President Pratibha Patil, on 5 February 2009.
 The amendment of 2009 brought in 6 different offences under Section 66, which are incorporated with Section 66 A to 66F.

 Offences

 The Information Technology Act, 2000 provides for the offences under Chapter 11 under Section 65 to 74.
 Following is a list of offences and the corresponding penalties under the 2000 Act: